essramos/poke-api/README.md

-# A single GET endpoint to retrieve your 5 most favortite pokemon!
+# A single GET endpoint to retrieve your 5 most favorite pokemon!

 This uses Flask micro-framework for the API endpoint itself, marshamallow for serialization and pytest for unit tests.